2024–25 Hougang United FC season: Season overview

 Following their 2022 Singapore Cup victory, Hougang United's 2023 season started with high hopes.
 However, a slow start in the SPL, with just one win in their first seven matches, dashed their title aspirations.
 A coaching change sparked a turnaround, leading the Cheetahs to a Singapore Cup final appearance before ultimately falling to Lion City Sailors.

 Transfer

-Looking ahead to 2024, Hougang United is undergoing a significant squad overhaul.
-Key figures like Zaiful Nizam, Nazrul Nazari, Anders Aplin, Shahdan Sulaiman, and soon-to-be-naturalized Kristijan Krajcek will provide experience and continuity.
-Underperforming players have been released, paving the way for fresh talent.
+In 2024, Hougang United underwent a squad overhaul.
+Figures like Zaiful Nizam, Nazrul Nazari, Anders Aplin, Shahdan Sulaiman, and Kristijan Krajcek provided experience and continuity.
+Underperforming players were released, paving the way for fresh talent.

 The Cheetahs are embracing a Balkan influence with the signings of Ensar Brunčević (former Balestier defender), Stjepan Plazonja, Petar Banović, and Faris Hasic from Croatia and Bosnia.
 Additionally, Puttipat Kaewsawad joins on loan, while Shodai Yokoyama arrives from league champions Albirex Niigata (S).

 This revamped Hougang United squad appears poised to challenge for success in the upcoming season.